 Say "Congratulations!" with a very special graduation cake this year.
-From chocolate grad caps to fondant covered text book cakes, browse through free graduation cake tutorials, pictures and how-to-instructions!
+From chocolate grad caps to fondant covered text book cakes, browse through free graduation cake ideas, pictures and how-to-instructions!

 Graduation is such an important day for everyone involved!